reusable-ui/reusable-ui-monorepo/features/filter-feature/README.md

 #### 🧠 Resolution Logic

-The final filters (`filter`) is composed of:
+The final filters (`filter`) value is composed of:

 1. Custom filters (if provided)
-2. Registered filter variables from registered state packages
+2. Registered filter variables from independent state packages

 All registered variables are internally pre-reset with `brightness(1)` (a no-op filter) to prevent inheritance and ensuring the final `filter` property remains valid—even when no filters are active.